mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/using-slash-commands/_index.md

 ---
-title: "Using Slash Commands"
+title: "Use slash commands"
-heading: "Using slash commands"
+heading: "Use slash commands"
 description: "Mattermost supports slash commands to easily integrate external applications into the server.
 They function similarly to outgoing webhooks, except they can be used in any channel - including Private channels and Direct Messages."
 weight: 80
 aliases: